nimitmk7/knowledge-treasure/Data Engineering/ELT and ETL.md

 2. DB queries
 3. Receive data on web-hook

+In the extraction phase, you need to validate your data and reject the data that doesn’t meet your requirements.
+For rejected data, you might have to notify the sources.
 ## Load
 During the loading stage, data that was extracted is loaded into the target data warehouse.